How to Throw an Overstable Disc

 What is an Overstable Disc?

-Regarding flight rating, the overstable discs have a higher fade rating than the high-speed turn number.
-If you are not familiar with the flight rating system, you need to get back and learn how it works because it can help you determine which is overstable and understable discs.
-An overstable disc will be turning opposite of the spin of the RHBH (right-hand-back-hand) thrower then fly straight at the beginning before fading left at the end of the flight.
+In terms of flight rating, overstable discs typically have a higher fade rating than a high-speed turn number.
+If you’re unfamiliar with the flight rating system, it’s essential to learn how it works, as it can assist you in distinguishing between overstable and understable discs.
+An overstable disc will initially fly straight before fading left at the end of the flight, turning opposite to the spin of a right-hand-backhand (RHBH) thrower.

 In other words, when a player throws using the RHBH, the disc will be spinning right and then turn to the left.
 This situation will happen in reverse if the player is left-handed and throwing the opposite way.
 Also, there are other traits that an overstable disc will show: